 exponential form

-This identity, due to Leonard Euler, shows that there is a deep connection between exponential decay and sinusoidal oscillations.
+It is due to Leonard Euler and it shows that there is a deep connection between exponential growth and sinusoidal oscillations.
 To prove it we need a way to calculate the sine, cosine and exponential of any value of θ just like a calculator does.
 Taylor series provides a way.

 The notation 4! means 4 · 3 · 2 · 1, etc. The dots … indicate that the series (sum) goes on forever.
 The idea is that if we keep only the first few terms then we get an approximation for e x.
 The more terms we keep the better the approximation.
 If we could keep all the terms then we would get the exact answer.
 For example e 1 or e approximated by just the first 5 terms is already good to about 3 significant figures: